MFR6340/theenglishextension.org/resources/Lexile measures.md

 |11|1295L|1610L|
 |12|1295L|1610L|

-So, by the end of the school year, an average 4th grade student (50PR) reads books that are an 850 Lexile meaure.
+by the end of the school year, an average 4th grade student (50PR) reads books that are an 850 Lexile meaure.

 ### Guide to Lexile Codes